awaytools/awaytools.github.io/_posts/2013-07-25-introducing-awayextensionsc4d.md

 ---
 layout: post
-title : Introducing AWD-Tools-C4D
+title : Introducing Away Extensions C4D
 category : AwayExtensions
-summary: "The Cinema4D extensions repository is the first AwayExtensions library to be upgraded to support the new features of AWD 2.1" tags : [News, Release] image : introducing-awdtoolsc4d.jpg
+summary: "The Cinema4D extensions repository is the first AwayExtensions library to be upgraded to support the new features of AWD 2.1" tags : [News, Release, C4D] image : introducing-awayextensionsc4d.jpg
 ---
 {% include JB/setup %}

 A new set of extensions that compliment a Cinema4D -> Away3D workflow have been uploaded to the awaytools Github.
 This is the first AwayExtensions library to be upgraded to support the <a href="/awdformat/introducing-awd-2.1">new features of AWD 2.1</a>

 Development is ongoing, but we encourage any Cinema4D users to try things out as the included tools can already be used to export a C4D-scene into an AWD 2.1 file that includes lights, materials and animations.
-The source is written in python and can be downloaded from the right-hand link or browsed by going to <a href="https://github.com/awaytools/awd-tools-c4d">https://github.com/awaytools/awd-tools-c4d</a>
+The source is written in python and can be downloaded from the right-hand link or browsed by going to <a href="https://github.com/awaytools/awayextensions-c4d">https://github.com/awaytools/awayextensions-c4d</a>

 The following is an overview of the current AWD support in Cinema4D.